MohammadRayhan190720/PH-B10-Next-Half/Milestone-7/Module-40/learning.md

 #### 40.2 - Displays countries in a simple way , Folder structure

-#### 40.2 - Recap Folder Structure and Turn of Props types eslint warning
+#### 40.3 - Recap Folder Structure and Turn of Props types eslint warning
+-

+#### 40.4 - Toggle state and based on click and conditional rendering
+-
+#### 40.5 - Conditional css and conditional rendering
 -